FlipperPA/django-pg-copy/README.md

 #### Errors Displayed During `pg_restore`

-When restoring, PostgreSQL's `pg_restore` command will output some warnings.
-I haven't figured out a command line option to make these warnings disappear, but they can be safely ignored if you read them.
+When restoring, PostgreSQL's `pg_restore` command may output some warnings and erorrs.
+I haven't figured out a command line option to make these warnings disappear, but they can likely be ignored if you read them.
 Here is an example of what these errors may look like:

 ```bash
 pg_restore: [archiver (db)] Error while PROCESSING TOC: